lauralorenz/dcpython-django/README.rst

     $ vagrant up

-..
-Note:: TODO - shouldn't have to do anything else, but getting a permissions issue with postgres - help needed
+YOU WILL GET HUGE RED ERRORS: check to ensure this is a permissions issue with postgres, then continue with these instructions
+TODO - please help me fix this bug!

 Log into the vagrant vm::